Gobert helps Jazz slam past Suns

 Rudy Gobert scored a season-high 27 points and collected 10 rebounds to lead the Utah Jazz to a 125-92 victory over the Phoenix Suns on Monday night.

-Gobert broke the NBA single season dunk record while picking up his 59th double-double of the season.
+Gobert broke the NBA single-season dunk record with 274 while picking up his 59th double-double of the season.
+The old dunk mark of 269 was set by Dwight Howard set in 2007-08.
+Dunks have only been an official stat since 2000.

-Derrick Favors and Ricky Rubio added 18 points apiece for the Jazz.
-Utah won for the seventh time in eight games.
-As a team, the Jazz shot 55.8 percent from the field and outscored Phoenix 70-32 in the paint.
+Derrick Favors and Ricky Rubio added 18 points apiece for the Jazz, who won for the seventh time in eight games.

 Utah used a 10-0 run to surge ahead of Phoenix 20-14 late in the first quarter.
 Rubio sparked the run with a pair of free throws and a basket.
 Both teams shot 50 percent from the field in the quarter, but the Jazz gained an edge after going 8 of 8 from the free-throw line.

-Note: EditorsNote: updates Gobert’s dunk total in third graf